ShaunBillows/elo-ratings-calculator/README.md

 ### Logger Module

-A module for centralized and customisable logging for the application.
+A module for centralised and customisable logging for the application.

 #### Class Logger